Inadequate Road Maintenance Caused Dangerous Conditions

 As reported by Attorney Henry, the Smiths and the Whites have never been in this case for the money.

 “If instead of the money, there was magic, if Zach and Jonah could walk through those doors and give their parents a hug, a kiss, and a loving embrace, and the boys could stay only five minutes – just long enough to say I love you and goodbye – if that could somehow happen – I assure you that Jeff, Kyla, Ivan and Janel would gladly hand back to you any award you might enter, and give up whatever amount of money that might be for just 5 minutes with their sons – and we’re talking about a lifetime,” argued Mr. Henry in his closing.

 “For the Smiths and the Whites, it is their hope that for MoDOT going forward, this case will be a reminder of the importance of maintaining a safe highway so that no other family will go through the loss that they have due to MoDOT’s failures to follow the guidelines to keep the highways safe for all of us.”

-H. Lynn Henry, a partner in Henry & Williams, P.C., represented the families.
+H. Lynn Henry, a partner in Henry, Williams & Kinder, P.C., represented the families.
 MoDOT was represented in the suit by attorneys John Grimm and John Steffens with The Limbaugh Firm in Cape Girardeau and by MoDOT attorneys Christopher Isbell, Danett Letterman, Terri Parker, Margarete Crawford, and Rick Tiemeyer.